jenkinsci/azure-storage-plugin/readme.md

 Download from Azure Blob storage
 --------------------------------

-The `Download from Azure blob storage’ build step downloads blob contents from Azure blob storage.
+The `Download from Azure blob storageâ€™ build step downloads blob contents from Azure blob storage.

 1. Select the storage account name to use from the dropdown control
+2. Select 'Download From Container' or 'Download artifact from build'.
-2. Enter the name of the container to download from.
+ - **'Download From Container'** >> Enter the name of the container to download from.
 Environment variables can also be referenced.
 For example: ${JOB_NAME}
+ - **'Download artifact from build'** >> Enter Project Name and select the build from the drop-down for 'Build to download' .
+For example: 'Latest successful build'.
 3. Enter the name of the blob to download.
 You may also use the wild card "*" at the end to select multiple blob downloads sharing the same prefix, for example: project*
 4. Optionally, enter the target download path.
 If not specified, the files will be downloaded into the job's workspace.
 Environment variables can also be referenced, for example: ${JOB_NAME}